bul-ikana/pushtest-laravel/readme.md

 This project sends a push notification to mobile devices upon request.
 Once installed, a `GET`request to `http://[project root]/api/push?animal=[animal]&token=[FCM token]` will send a push notification to the device whose FCM token was provided.

-The notification job will be sent to the queue and processed eventually by the queue worker.
-This speeds up web requests as sending of notifications is processed asynchronously.
-If you want to send the notification immediately after processing the request, check the `simple-motification` tag of this repo, which uses no queues.

 A different notification will be sent depending on the animal parameter.
 The available animals are:

 * cat